HadrienG/tutorials/docs/rna.md

 Using the tximport R package, you can import salmon’s transcript-level quantifications and optionally aggregate them to the gene level for gene-level differential expression analysis.

-First, got in Rstudio server using the following in your browser:
+First, go in Rstudio server by typing the address to your server in your browser:

 `http://MY_IP_ADDRESS:8787/`